-Another potential disadvantage is that, although recourse to ADR is likely to take less time than recourse to the courts, it will not stop the clock running where there is a limit on the amount of time within which a legal claim can be made.
+Another potential disadvantage is that, although recourse to alternative dispute resolution (ADR) is likely to take less time than recourse to the courts, it will not stop the clock running where there is a limit on the amount of time within which a legal claim can be made.
 This is something you need to factor into your considerations, if you are thinking of using ADR.

-7. Who takes the initiative in deciding on ADR?
+7. Who takes the initiative in deciding on alternative dispute resolution?

 Either party may do so.
-Or their lawyers might suggest it, particularly in view of the judges' increasing tendency to require ADR - in any case that is suitable (see 3 and 4) - ADR should be considered before there is recourse to the courts.
+Or their lawyers might suggest it, particularly in view of the judges' increasing tendency to require alternative dispute resolution (ADR) - in any case that is suitable (see 3 and 4) - ADR should be considered before there is recourse to the courts.

 8. Do our lawyers need to be involved if we go for mediation?